eugenesvk/Win.ahk/ReadMe.md

 a↓ ⌂↓ a↑ ⌂↑ ↕     modtap starts after another key, should let the prior key finish
       •      xx)  print nothing (a is printed outside of this script)
          •  ↕xz)  print ⌂
+a↓ ⌂↓ b↓ a↑ ⌂↑ ↕
+         •   x_x) print nothing (a is printed outside of this script, b ) ⎈↓ ⌂↓ ⎈↑⌂↑       not a tap, swallowed by the modifier
+         •   00)  print nothing
 ⌂↓       ⌂↑ ↕     single standalone tap, not hold
-         •  ↕00)  print ⌂
+     <ΔH •  ↕01)  print ⌂
-⌂↓ a↓ ⌂↑ a↑ ↕     should be ⌂,a as that's just fast typing
+    •>ΔH    🠿0t)  enable ⌂ (⇧⌂ enabled on timer via input hook's timeout) ⌂↓ a↓ ⌂↑ a↑ ↕     should be ⌂,a as that's just fast typing
-•            0a)  print nothing, don't know the future yet, just activate input hook •<ΔH      ?0b) print nothing, don't know whether to print ⇧A or ⌂,a, the hold depends on the next key sequence •>ΔH      🠿0c) print ⇧A
+•            0a)  print nothing, don't know the future yet, just activate input hook
+<ΔH•         ?0b) print nothing, don't know whether to print ⇧A or ⌂,a, the hold depends on the next key sequence
       •     ↕2a)  print ⌂,a
          •  ↕2b)  print nothing, 2a handle it
-⌂↓ a↓ a↑ ⌂↑ 🠿    should be ⇧A, not ⌂
+>ΔH•        🠿0c) print ⇧A (⇧⌂ enabled on timer 🠿0t), A is printed outside of the scripts purview) ⌂↓ a↓ a↑ ⌂↑ 🠿    should be ⇧A, not ⌂
    •              same as above
-      •<ΔH  🠿1aa) print ⇧A, also set ⌂ var as a modifier since we know it's not quick typing •>ΔH  🠿1ab) print nothing, 0c handled key↓
+   <ΔH•     🠿1aa) print ⇧A, also set ⌂ var as a modifier since we know it's not quick typing
+   <ΔH   •  🠿1ba) print nothing, 1a handles key, ⌂ is a mod
+   >ΔH•     🠿1ab) print nothing, 0c handled key↓ (⇧⌂ enabled on timer 🠿0t)
-         •  🠿1b)  print nothing, 1a handles key, ⌂ is a mod
+   >ΔH   •  🠿1bb) print nothing, 1a handles key, ⌂ is a mod

+if ⌂🠿
+  a↓...      __)  not tracked, regular typing with modtap enabled ⌂↓   ⌂↑
+  •          _1)  do nothing, block repeat of the
+       •     _2)  reset
+if alt⌂↓          another modtap key is active (but not switched to a hold yet, so inputhook is in progress) ⌂↓       ⌂↑ ↕     single standalone tap, not hold
+     <ΔH •  _↕01)  print ⌂
+    •>ΔH    _🠿0t)  enable ⌂ (⇧⌂ enabled on timer via input hook's timeout of the alt⌂)
 ```

 ## Install